Aristotle-Metadata-Enterprises/aristotlemetadata.com/src/_posts/2023-10-31-master-your-data-standard-basics.md

 *At the end of the day, it’s about trust and reliability.*

-## Should organisations and create own data standards?
+## Should organisations and create their own data standards?

 It's a bit of a yes and no situation.
 It really depends.